eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 Whoah!
 What's *that*?

-Well, it's obviously time for you to re-read the
-[tour leg on functions](../functions)!
-Ok, done that?
-Cool, now let's try to unwind this:
+Well, let's try to unwind this:

 * First, it's a function with two parameter lists, so `uncurry()()` is a function that returns a function.